thbinhan65/Explore-Ecommerce-Dataset---SQL-BigQuery/README.md

-## Project Title: Explore Ecommerce Dataset
+## Project Title: Website Ecommerce Performance
 ## Introduction:

 Welcome to my first project on exploring e-commerce data!
 This repository features the SQL script titled "Explore E-Commerce Dataset", which delves into analyzing e-commerce data using Google Analytics samples.
 Our goal is to derive valuable insights into customer behaviors, website performance, and transactional trends.